Indo-Saracenic architecture: Indian context

 Confluence of different architectural styles had been attempted before during the mainly Turkic, Delhi Sultanate and Mughal periods.
-Turkic and Mughal incursions in the Indian subcontinent, introduced new concepts in the much more advanced high architecture of India.
+Turkic and Mughal incursions in the Indian subcontinent, introduced new concepts in the architecture of India.
 The prevailing style of architecture was trabeate, employing pillars, beams and lintels, with less emphasis on arches and domes used during earlier Buddhist periods.
-The Turkic invaders brought in the arcuate style of construction, with more emphasis on arches and beams, which flourished with Mughal and Taluqdars by building and incorporating Indian architecture, especially Rajasthani temple architecture and Imperial Indian palace/fort/urban architecture as well.
+The Turkic invaders brought in the arcuate style of construction, with more emphasis on arches and beams, which flourished with Mughal and Taluqdars by building and incorporating Indian architecture, especially Rajasthani temple architecture and Imperial Rajput palace/fort/urban architecture as well.

 Local influences also led to different 'orders' of the Indo-Islamic style.
 After the disintegration of the Turkic Delhi Sultanate, rulers of individual states established their own rule and hence their own architectural styles which were imitations of local/regional Indian architectural schools.
 Examples of these are the 'Bengal' and the 'Gujarat' schools.
 Motifs such as chhajja (a sunshade or eave laid on cantilever brackets fixed into and projecting from the walls), corbel brackets with richly carved "stalactite" pendentive decorations, balconies, kiosks or chhatris, and minars (tall towers) were characteristic of the imitation-Mughal architecture style, which was to become a lasting legacy of the nearly four hundred years of the Mughal presence in these areas.